Frequently Asked Question

 What is the maximum period of time that cardholder data can be stored?

-PCI DSS does not define minimum or maximum times for which cardholder data may be stored.
-PCI DSS Requirement 3.1 specifies that a data retention and disposal policy must be implemented to limit data storage to that which is necessary for legal, regulatory, and/or business purposes.
-It should be noted that any storage of sensitive authentication data (including full track data, card verification codes/values, and PIN block data) is prohibited after authorization per PCI DSS Requirement 3.2.
+PCI DSS does not define minimum or maximum times for how long cardholder data may be stored.
+PCI DSS Requirement 3.2.1 specifies that a data retention and disposal policy must be implemented to limit data storage to that which is necessary for legal, regulatory, and/or business purposes.
+It should be noted that any storage of sensitive authentication data (including full track data, card verification codes/values, and PIN block data) is prohibited after authorization per PCI DSS Requirement 3.3.1.

-Whenever cardholder data is stored, it must be protected in accordance with applicable PCI DSS Requirements, including Requirements 3.4 — 3.6 (electronic storage) and 9.5 — 9.8 (storage on physical media).
-Once cardholder data is no longer required, it must be securely deleted.
+Wherever cardholder data is stored, it must be protected in accordance with applicable PCI DSS Requirements, including Requirements 3.5 — 3.7 (electronic storage) and 9.4 (storage on physical media).
+Once cardholder data is no longer required, it must be securely deleted or rendered unrecoverable.

 Related